14 garden planter ideas to instantly update your outdoor space with scent and colour

 'Tactile, verdant and bringing movement and late season interest to planting schemes, ornamental grasses are a must for any garden,' says garden designer Stuart Wallace of landscape designers Bowles & Wyer.

-There are plenty of types of ornamental grass that work brilliantly in containers, but colorful burgundy red fountain grass (Pennisetum 'Rubrum') is a natural choice, filling the pot with its fountain-like foliage.
+There are plenty of types of ornamental grass that work brilliantly in containers, but colourful burgundy red fountain grass (Pennisetum 'Rubrum') is a natural choice, filling the pot with its fountain-like foliage.
 From midsummer to autumn, the striking purple flowers create an architectural display.

 FAQs